 Liane most recently appeared as Meredith, the lead in Half me, half you, her “spectacular” (Outerstage, New York) writing debut, at the Tristan Bates Theatre (Off West End) in London.
-The play debuted last year in New York at the Fresh Fruit Festival, where Liane won the award for ‘Outstanding Play’, before returning for its London debut at the Tristan Bates Theatre and the Tabard Theatre, receiving much critical acclaim.
+The play debuted Off-off Broadway last year in New York at the Fresh Fruit Festival, where Liane won the award for ‘Outstanding Play’, before returning for its London debut, receiving much critical acclaim along the way.

 Other recent work includes the role of Madam Secretary in Body Politic at the White Bear Theatre, hailed as “first-rate” by the press.
 She also starred in a McDonald’s commercial and appeared in Clatterhouse Theatre’s Shakespeare rep season at the Drayton Arms Theatre in London, in which she played Fabian in Twelfth Night and both Duchesses in Richard II.
 Previously, she appeared as Andrea in Taken in Marriage, a role originated by Meryl Streep on Broadway in 1979, at the Waterloo East Theatre (Off West End) in London.
 This engagement marked the debut for her production company, RoL’n Productions.
 She also starred in the short film, The Parasite, and performed in and co-directed a happy side (as well) at the Edinburgh Fringe Festival.